Why It Works

 Adding baking powder to the salt used on the chicken skin will give you extra-crispy results.

-If using a different brand or type of salt, be sure to use the weight measurement, not the volume measurement.
+If using a different type of salt, be sure to use the weight measurement, not the volume measurement.